jmp111/AutoCORPus/README.md

     - For **"attrs"**, usually **"class"** attribute alone is enough to identify all headings.
 If the **"class"** is missing, **null** should be used.
 Note that the **id** attribute **"S1title"** is not used here, because other headings in the document will have different **id** value
     ![avatar](./Tutorial/heading_config.png)

-5. Repeat the same for other sections, until all elements in the page are correctly configured and can be found by AutoSCOPyST
+5. Repeat the same for other sections, until all elements in the page are correctly configured and can be found by AutoCORPus